wavefrontHQ/docs/pages/doc/csp_users_account_managing.md

 If you can't perform a certain task, it's possible that you don't have the necessary permissions.

-An **Organization Owner** or **Organization Administrator** usually assigns [service roles](csp_getting_started.html#what-operations-for-applications-service-roles-are-available) and [custom roles](csp_getting_started.html#what-is-a-custom-role) to groups and individual users.
+A VMware Cloud **Organization Owner** or **Organization Administrator** usually assigns [service roles and custom roles](csp_users_roles.html) to groups and individual users.

 Permissions are additive:
 * If you belong to a group with two roles, you get the permissions from both roles.
-* If you belong to 2 groups, you get the permissions from the roles assigned to both groups.
+* If you belong to two groups, you get the permissions from the roles assigned to both groups.
 * If roles were assigned to you explicitly, you get the corresponding permissions as well.

-To view your roles, see what access you have to services, and request additional roles, see [How do I manage my roles in an Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-528C2CE3-6335-43A2-99F1-B722464F0A1D.html).
+To view your roles, see what access you have to services, and request additional roles, see [How do I manage my roles in an Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-528C2CE3-6335-43A2-99F1-B722464F0A1D.html) in the VMware Cloud services documentation.

 ## Enable or Disable Super Admin Mode

-If you hold the [**Super Admin** service role](csp_getting_started.html#super-admin), you can temporarily enable Super Admin mode and perform your Super Admin tasks.
+If you hold the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in), you can temporarily enable Super Admin mode and perform your Super Admin tasks.

 {% include note.html content="To avoid making unintentional changes in the system, after performing your current Super Admin tasks, disable the Super Admin mode." %}